 SROP Early Admissions Fellowship

-The Graduate College [GC] at the University of Illinois at Chicago has hosted the Summer Research Opportunities Program [SROP] for nearly 35 years and served over one thousand outstanding underrepresented minority college students.
+The Graduate College [GC] at the University of Illinois at Chicago has hosted the Summer Research Opportunities Program [SROP] for over 35 years serving over one thousand outstanding underrepresented minority college students.
 The eight-week faculty-supervised experience introduces students to academic research, graduate admissions, graduate study, and careers in academia.
 More than two-thirds of the SROP alumni enroll in graduate and professional programs across the U.S. The GC aims to increase the number of SROP alumni enrolling in UIC graduate programs.
 The Graduate College has established the SROP Early Admission Graduate Fellowship to recruit and support SROP alumni in our graduate programs at UIC.

 Students eligible for the SROP Fellowship must have successfully completed SROP at UIC in the same year in which they apply to the graduate program.
 SROP participants from previous years may also be nominated and are considered on a case-by-case basis.
 Applicants must be citizens or permanent residents of the United States who come from groups that have been historically underrepresented in graduate education.
 Historically underrepresented groups include Black, Latinx, American Indian, Alaska Native, Native Hawaiian, and other Pacific Islanders.
 Applicants must be (a) US citizens or, per the Illinois RISE Act, (b) undocumented (DACA) residents of the State of Illinois and a member of an historically underrepresented group listed above.
 Applicants must already be admitted to the nominating PhD program.